tpvasconcelos/JekyllMedium/_posts/1970-01-01-Test-Maths.md

 $$

----

-### The second virial coefficient a bounded Mie potential
+# The second virial coefficient a bounded Mie potential

-A bounded Mie potential is a continuous analog of the (discontinuous) penetrable hard-sphere / top-hat potential
+A bounded Mie potential is a continuous analog of the (discontinuous) penetrable hard-sphere/top-hat potential

 $$
 \begin{equation}